Firebird is playing in cinemas nationwide from April 22nd.

 READ MORE: CALL ME BY YOUR NAME

 Driven by a deep feeling of belonging in Roman’s company, Sergey slowly spends more time in his presence, but love is born when Roman allows their relationship to move beyond pure friendship.
-Here their clandestine meetings burn with passion and risk as both men skirt the possibility of prison and ostracism – the precarious position of their newfound love further heightened by rumours on the base.
-Meanwhile, at the centre of Sergey and Roman’s hidden love sits Luisa (Diana Pozharskaya), secretary to the base Commander.
-A woman who loves Sergey dearly but struggles to identify his feelings, remaining a close friend.
+Their clandestine meetings burn with passion and risk as both men skirt the possibility of prison – the precarious position of their newfound love further heightened by rumours on the base.
+Meanwhile, at the centre of Sergey and Roman’s hidden love sits Luisa (Diana Pozharskaya), secretary to the base Commander, who loves Sergey dearly but struggles to identify his feelings, remaining a close friend.

 Read More: Moffie

-Firebird is drenched in colour, from the deep blue of Roman and Sergey’s flirtatious bond to the warm golden glow of their first sexual encounter.
-In contrast, the base is painted in stark whites, greys and pale greens, highlighting its oppressive, sterile conformity.
-This use of colour in signalling emotion and place is outstanding in scope.
-But when coupled with exquisite close-ups that focus on the unspoken pain, love and hidden desire of every interaction and gesture, Firebird sings.
-Here Firebird creates a personal, vivid and engaging space for the viewer, one where the deepest emotions of its characters light up the screen.
+Firebird is painted in vivid colour, from the deep blue of Roman and Sergey’s flirtatious bond to the warm golden glow of their first sexual encounter.
+In contrast, the base is stark white, grey and pale green, highlighting its oppressive, sterile conformity.
+This use of colour cleverly signals both the internal and external emotions and environmental factors surrounding Rebane’s sweeping love story, creating a personal, vivid and engaging space for the viewer.
+But it’s the outstanding and engaging performances of Prior, Zagorodnii and Pozharskaya that make this story of trepidation and forbidden love shine.

 READ MORE: GREAT FREEDOM